MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-sgp-iras-audit-file.md

 [!include [banner](../includes/banner.md)]

-According to Inland Revenue Authority of Singapore (IRAS), companies in Singapore should maintain sales and purchases listings to support the figures reported in GST returns.
-During an audit, the listings are to be provided in the form of an IRAS Audit File (IAF).
+According to Inland Revenue Authority of Singapore (IRAS), companies in Singapore should maintain a listing of sales and purchases to support the figures reported in GST returns.
+During an audit, the listings are provided in the form of an IRAS Audit File (IAF).

-This topic describes how to set up Dynamics 365 Finance to prepare the IAF in TXT format for legal entities that have their primary address in Singapore.
+This article describes how to set up Dynamics 365 Finance to prepare the IAF in TXT format for legal entities with a primary address in Singapore.

-The IAF in TXT format is available in Dynamics 365 Finance as of version 10.0.26.
+The IAF in TXT format is available in Finance starting with version 10.0.26.

-## Prepare your environment to generate a IRAS Audit File (IAF) for Singapore
+## Prepare your environment to generate an IRAS Audit File (IAF) for Singapore

-To start to work with the **IAF for Singapore**, complete the following tasks:
+To work with the **IAF for Singapore**, complete the following tasks:

 1. [Import Electronic reporting (ER) configurations](#import).
 2. [Associate sales tax codes with singaporean standard GST codes](#tax-codes)